 Use Common Sense...and the full body of research

-Think about it; if an out of shape, untrained young army recruit performs high intensity exercise, he may get injured, pre-stretched or not.
+Think about it; if an out of shape, untrained young army recruit performs a high-intensity exercise, he may get injured, pre-stretched or not.
 And this is why researchers evaluating all the research on stretching conclude, "No definitive conclusions can be drawn..."
-In short, there needs to be a body of research based on age, weight, conditioning, and the study needs to be performed functionally for the specific sport and type of exercise before life changing conclusions are drawn.
+In short, there needs to be a body of research based on age, weight, conditioning, and the study needs to be performed functionally for the specific sport and type of exercise before life-changing conclusions are drawn.

 The truth about stretching

 New research shows that stretching can aid in the prevention of injury or stress fractures that plague distance runners.
 Researchers conclude, "Prevention of stress fractures is most effectively accomplished by increasing the level of exercise slowly, adequately warming up and stretching before exercise, and using cushioned insoles and appropriate footwear" (Sanderlin 2003).
 Stretching offers many benefits.
 Researchers show that prolonged stretching (in the form of yoga) with moderate aerobic exercise and diet control will reduce cholesterol and significantly reverse hardening of the arteries (20% regression) in adults with the proven coronary atherosclerotic disease.
 After one year in a yoga program, participants lost weight, reduced cholesterol, and improved their exercise capacity (Manchanda 2000).
 Stretching offers many benefits, but there is an issue about the type of stretching and the timing of stretching before athletic competitions.

 Use dynamic stretching before games and key practice sessions